pymupdf/PyMuPDF/docs/faq.rst

 All of the above is provided by three basic :ref:`Page`, resp. :ref:`Shape` methods:

 * :meth:`Page.insertFont` -- install a font for the page for later reference.
-The result is reflected in the output of :meth:`Document.getPageFontList`.
+The result is reflected in the output of :meth:`Document.get_page_fonts`.
 The font can be:

     - provided as a file,
     - already present somewhere in **this or another** PDF, or